 Several residents have applied for and obtained grant funding for their projects (i.e. biological markers for schizophrenia \$25,000 grant from the Research Foundation; Trauma informed CBT for Hispanic adolescents \$25,000 grant from SAMHSA, etc.) and been awarded national and international recognition.
-The Department has a dedicated Director of Research, as well as an Academic Chief Resident and a faculty member who works exclusively on supporting the residents in research and curriculum devleopment.
-Residents are encouraged to submit abstracts for oral and poster presentations at local, regional and national meetings.
-The Department fully supports residents financially in these activities.
+The Department has a dedicated Director of Research, as well as an Academic Chief Resident and a faculty member who works exclusively on supporting the residents in research and curriculum development.